 Camera2 API was introduced with Android version 5 aka “Lollipop” in 2014 and it took phone makers a bit of time to implement it into their devices so one could roughly say that only Android devices running at least Android 6 Marshmallow are actually in the position to have proper support.
 In the beginning, most phone makers only provided full Camera2 API support for their high-end flagship phones but over the last years, the feature has trickled down to the mid-range segment and now even to a considerable amount of entry-level devices (Nokia and Motorola are two companies that have been good with this if you’re on a tight budget).

 I actually took the time to go through the Camera2 Probe list to provide some numbers on this development.
-Of course these are not 100% representative since not every single Android device on the planet has been included in the list but I think 3533 entries (as of 21 March 2021) make for a solid sample size.
+Of course these are not 100% representative since not every single Android device on the planet has been included in the list but I think over 5000 entries (as of 3 January 2023) make for a solid sample size.

 Phone models running Android 6